hughobrien/zfs-remote-mirror/README.md

 	root@local# umount /wd/vol
 	root@local# geli detach /dev/zvol/wd/vol.eli

-The contents of the *vol* drive can be sent over *zfs send* much like a dataset, however it does involve its own flavour of *zfs send*, so you should consult the *man* page and add a function to the *backup.sh* script.

 To mount the volume for further use:

 	root@local# geli attach /dev/zvol/wd/vol
 	root@local# mount /dev/zvol/wd/vol.eli /wd/vol

 You may wish to define some shell functions (using *sudo*) to handle the attaching and detaching.
+The contents of vol will be included in any snapshots and will be sent to the remote system during *zfs send*.
+I recommend having the volume unmounted and detached before snapshotting though.

 Disaster Recovery
 -----------------